Senator Mitt Romney urges Biden and Trump to 'stand aside' for 2024

 He said he was choosing not run again because it was time "for a new generation of leaders".

-Mr Romney, 76, has had a 20-year career in US politics, including a five-year stint as governor of Massachusetts.
+Mr Romney, 76, has had a 20-year career in US politics, including a stint as governor of Massachusetts.

 In recent years, the prominent Republican has become a vocal critic of both Mr Biden and Mr Trump.